illinois-mla/syllabus/README.md

 ## <span style="color:Red">Acknowledgements</span>

 I would like to acknowledge [David Kirby](https://github.com/dkirkby) at the University of California at Irvine for the materials and setup for which this course is based and the helpful discussions we have had.
-I would like to thank [Matthew Feickert](https://github.com/matthewfeickert) for his guidance and contributions to the course.
+I would like to thank [Matthew Feickert](https://github.com/matthewfeickert) and [Dewen Zhong](https://github.com/zhonglol) for their guidance and contributions to the course.
 I also acknowledge the course at <a href="https://github.com/advanced-js">github.com/advanced-js</a> for which the syllabus template was utilized.

 ## _________________________________________